newsatit/generative_inpainting/README.md

 **Note:** Please make sure the mask file completely cover the masks in input file.
 You may check it with saving a new image to visualize `cv2.imwrite('new.png', img - mask)`.

+## Cloud Vision API

+Follow instructions from the following link to enable the testing for text removal with Clound Vision API (for text detection): [Cloud Vision API](https://cloud.google.com/vision/docs/quickstart-client-libraries#client-libraries-install-python)

 ## TensorBoard

 Visualization on [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) for training and validation is supported.
 Run `tensorboard --logdir model_logs --port 6006` to view training progress.